Skip to content

 A local coffee shop, Crown Coffee, serves the Madison community offering a small menu, caffeinated beverages, and a coffee club for users to join.
 The first two projects in this course will consist of expanding and enhancing this website.

 For Project 1, HTML will be used to develop webpages.
-In project 2, you will add CSS, and some additional HTML.
+In future projects, you will add CSS, and some additional HTML.

 Directory Structure

-The directory structure of Project 1 will be like the coding exercises.
+The directory structure of Project 1 will be like the coding practices.
 The directory structure should be created in your class folder on your external hard drive.

 1. In your class folder (Web Development), create a folder for project01